Devonwall: Objective One funding

 After the 1997 general election, the Liberal Democrats withdrew their support as they said that they agreed that the "Devonwall" process undermined Cornwall's claims to European Objective One funding.
-Cornish demands for Objective One grant aid in the early 1990s for regeneration were often dismissed by Government officials as unrealistic and unobtainable, but this ignored the fact that of the 56 most deprived areas in Devon and Cornwall, 51 were in Cornwall.
+Cornish demands for Objective One grant aid in the early 1990s for regeneration were often dismissed by Government officials as unrealistic and unobtainable, but this ignored the fact that of the 56 most deprived areas in Cornwall and Devon, 51 were in Cornwall.
 Cornwall also had less than 75% of the average European GDP but these statistics were hidden when Devon—with its higher GDP—was viewed together with Cornwall under a shared statistical area.

 In 1998, the new Labour Government recognised Cornwall as having "distinct cultural and historical factors reflecting a Celtic background", thus allowing it to be separated in a regional and economic sense from Devon.
 This fact underlines the importance of Celticity to Cornwall in recent years.
 In July 2000, Mebyon Kernow issued the "Declaration for a Cornish Assembly".

 "Cornwall is a distinct region.
 It has a clearly defined economic, administrative and social profile.
 Cornwall's unique identity reflects its Celtic character, culture and environment.
 We declare that the people of Cornwall will be best served in their future governance by a Cornish regional assembly.
 We therefore commit ourselves to setting up the Cornish Constitutional Convention with the intention of achieving a devolved Cornish Assembly–Senedh Kernow."Between 2000 and 2006, £350 million of Objective One funding was made available to Cornwall and with the subsequent "tranche" (called Convergence funding) lasted between the beginning of 2008 to 2013 and was worth £445 million.
 There were many complaints from Cornish people that the management of the Objective One investment is largely controlled from outside Cornwall, by the South West Regional Development Agency (SWRDA), in Exeter and Bristol.
 Cornwall was the only Objective One region in the UK and Europe where the project is administered from outside the region.